NadhemBk/LogFileViewer/README.md

  - Save filtered data as a csv file

  # About
  LogFile Viewer is developed based on SOLID principles.
-The used programming language is C#.